 Much More to Learn

 All told, a strange and fascinating beast.
 Although captive longevities approach 25 years, we have yet to scratch the surface when it come to understanding prehensile-tailed skink social interactions.
-This is definitely an animal to focus on; I’ll cover captive care in the future…until then, please write in with your observations and questions.

 The American Association of Zookeepers has posted an informative article on this species’ fascinating social structure at: